drsimplegraffiti/postgres_nodejs_access_refresh_token/readme.md

 ##### Generate csr && ssl certificates

-Git bash comes with openssl, to confirm run `openssl` in your git terminal make a folder `cert` and cd into `cert`
+Git bash comes with openssl, to confirm run `openssl` in your git terminal or use `choco install openssl` make a folder `cert` and cd into `cert`

 ### Generate a private key